karthickraja-kr/Guess-the-number/README.md

-# Guess-the-name
+# Guess-the-number
-Guess-the-name is a Guessing game. you have to find the number
+Guess-the-number is a Guessing game. you have to find the number

 It was developed with vanilla javascript and basic bootstrap components UI.